andrewfowlie/thermal_funcs/README.md

 We offer Taylor expansion, numerical integration (quadrature), a Bessel function representation, an approximation, a Hurwitz zeta function representation, and an upper bound for the integrals.
+First and second derivatives are also implemented.

 # Dependencies